Table of Contents

 Are you making love to your people,

-It’s libation time for the living souls of Christ
+It’s libation time for the spirit soldiers of Christ

 earned on the backs of Onyx Angels.